 Reading and Discussion Topics for Small Cities

-The Community Economic Development Program of the University of Wisconsin– Madison/Extension is offering a journal article discussion for planners, downtown revitalization professionals, and local Extension educators.
-This lunchtime program will allow community leaders to interact via Zoom videoconferencing with representatives of other cities in the Midwest and beyond.
+The Community Economic Development Program of the University of Wisconsin Madison, Division of Extension offers a journal article discussion for planners, downtown revitalization professionals, and local Extension educators.

-The topic will focus on a pre-publication draft of a journal article by David Milder on the topic of Remote Work: A Trend that Might Impact Downtowns Long after the COVID-19 Crisis.
+The video focuses on a journal article by David Milder on the topic of Remote work: An example of how to identify a downtown-related trend breeze that will probably outlast the the COVID-19 crisis.
 The article explores the economic impacts of remote work on urban, suburban and rural communities.
-See attached flyer.